AidenDam/Elo_ranking_system/README.md

 ![imgae](img/api_ex.png)

 - ratings: list where each value indicates the current score the player.
-- orders: list where each value indicates the place the player (you can submit a empty list).
+- orders: list where each value indicates the place the player (you can submit a empty list if order is 1 to n).